-Checklist Yes No Comments/ action
+Checklist Yes No Comments/action Have the resources/materials to be used in session been reviewed including websites?
+Have confidentiality issues been discussed and agreed?
 Have behaviour management issues been discussed?
 Have relevant school policies been explained?
 Has the role of the teacher been discussed?
 Has follow-up work been planned?
 Have safeguarding issues been discussed including DBS checks?
 Have any other issues or concerns been discussed?

-Signed Signed

-(school) (agency)

-Date Date

-Did the visit fulfil the criteria above?
+Signed Signed (school) (agency) Date Date Did the visit fulfil the criteria above?
 Did any issues arise?

-Signed

-(school) (agency)
+Signed Signed (school) (agency) Date Date

-Date